Feste Obergentringen

 Feste Obergentringen, France.
 Public Domain.

 The tour begins in the central barrack.
 Beneath the sleeping quarters of the soldiers, there are also the bakery, heating, kitchens, electricity generation, ventilation and drinking water supply.
 The tour follows an underground gallery to the north battery with the command center and a renovated turret, which is equipped with a 10 cm cannon and ammunition reloading equipment.
-The last stop is the museum with exhibits from 1870 to 1945, including those of the town of Thionville.
+The last stop is the museum with exhibits from 1870 to 1945, including the local history of the town of Thionville.